dilleswararao18/RESUME/README.md

 ---

 ## Summary
-Passionate software developer with 5+ years of experience in building scalable web applications.
-Proficient in JavaScript, React, and Node.js.
-Seeking opportunities to leverage my skills in a challenging environment.
+A motivated student with a strong passion for technology and problem-solving.
+My expertise lies in with hands-on experience in Java and Python.

 ---

 ## Skills
-- **Programming Languages**: JavaScript, Python, Java, C++
+- **Programming Languages**: Python, Java
-- **Web Technologies**: HTML, CSS, React, Node.js, Express
+- **Web Technologies**: HTML, CSS
-- **Databases**: MongoDB, MySQL, PostgreSQL
 - **Tools & Platforms**: Git
 - **Soft Skills**: Team collaboration, Problem-solving, Communication